- What is ketosis?

 On a medium-chain triglyceride ketogenic diet (MCTKD), you’re generally aiming to get 30–60% of your energy from medium-chain triglyceride (MCT) oil.
 This oil yields more ketone bodies per kilocalorie of energy than LCT, meaning you can achieve ketosis with a lower total fat intake and have a far easier time putting together a diet that allows for adequate protein and some carbs, compared to a classic ketogenic diet.

 Indeed, MCTs have been found to help increase energy expenditure and support appetite control compared to LCTs such as olive oil.
 This is why ketogenic diets with MCT oil have become popular for weight loss.
 In one study, healthy adults who took two tablespoons of MCT oil with breakfast ate less food for lunch than a matched group taking the same amount of coconut oil.3

-You can keep tabs on the effects of MCT oil and see if it helps you enter and maintain a state of ketosis with this handy portable ketone breath test.
+You can keep tabs on the effects of MCT oil and see if it helps you enter and maintain a state of ketosis with this handy portable ketone breath test (View price on Amazon).
 Before you start glugging down Bullet Proof coffee by the bucketful, though, let’s look at what MCT oil and how it may help with ketogenesis?

 What is MCT oil?